Arcadia-Science/2023-polyphosphate/README.md

     --outdir results
 ```

 Where all protein sequences and folded structures are downloaded and in separate directories, including the query accession.
 Additionally for this example, all the proteins are concatenated together in a single FASTA file, which you can point to a directory to do so with `scripts/reorganize_fastas.py`.
 You can see an example of the figure that is produced by the pipeline in `figs`, and resulting TSV files in `results`.
+The R script `scripts/ppk1-seq-vs-structure-comps.R` combines the outputs of `mmseqs2` and `foldseek` and plots the comparison of protein sequence identity to Tm score to the provided query protein, which is provided as a command-line R script for this workflow.

+### Phylogeny of _Pseudomonadota_ Ppk1 Sequences and Phylogenetic Distance Comparisons
+To investigate how phylogenetic distance is related to pairwise sequence identity/structural homology compared to Accumulibacter, I created a phylogenetic tree of Ppk1 proteins within the _Pseudomonadota_ phylum, which is what Accumulibacter as classified within.

+1. Cluster sequences at 80% identity using `mmseqs` to get the number of sequences down to a manageable number to make a tree (from ~20,000 to around 1500)
+2. Align sequences with `muscle -super5`
+3. Create the phylogenetic tree with `FastTree`
+4. Root the tree in iTOL using the outgroup _S. coleicolor_ Ppk1 sequence that was propagated in
+5. Visualize in `Empress` coloring by Tmscore, highlighting individuals with > 0.98 Tmscore
+6. Use the Rscript `scripts/phylo-comps.R` to calculate pairwise Patrisian distance, and compare to pairwise Seqid and Tmscore to Accumulibacter for the clustered representatives within the _Pseudomonadota_ phylum, which is output as two interactive `plotly` plots for exploration